-- 1. Performance metrics are being standardized to consistently and accurately measure success across capital projects and infrastructure projects. - 2.
-To date, all 29 capital projects have been delivered within established budgets.
+- 1. Performance metrics have been standardized and data gathering is taking place to consistently and accurately measure success across capital projects and infrastructure projects. - 2.
+From July 2018 to now, all 29 capital projects have been delivered within established budgets.